Quesnel, Canada Hero Image

 Community Futures Fraser Fort George$100While not exclusively a coworking space, Community Futures offers resources and sometimes shared workspace options for entrepreneurs and remote workers.
 It's worth checking for availability and pricing, and it's located centrally in Quesnel.

 Planning to live in Quesnel long-term?
-Canada Digital Nomad Visa lets remote workers live legally in Canada.
+Canada Digital Nomad Visa lets remote workers live legally.

 View full requirements →